AntonyBoucher/BrogueTiles/README.md

 ## Graphics

-Open `vector_graphics/generate tile assets.htm` in Chrome.
+Open `vector_graphics/generate_graphics.htm` in a web browser.
 To avoid "cross-origin" errors, you will need to open the html page through an http server, for example with:

 - `npx serve` (if you have node.js) or
 - `python -m http.server`